-Well-known fact: the Philippines is positively dotted with breathtakingly beautiful beaches.
-Not-so-well-known fact: we also happen to be brimming with pink shores!
-Though a little harder to find than the usual white sand spots, they're definitely worth the hunt.
+A not-so-well-known fact: We also happen to be brimming with not just white, but pink shores all around the globe!
+Though a little harder to find than the usual beaches, they're definitely worth the hunt.

-We're pretty sure you've already heard of the rose-tinted Santa Cruz Island in Zamboanga—which, by the way, has been declared completely safe by Department of Tourism Secretary Wanda Teo, who visited the island just last December to survey the area for herself.
-Assuring us that the Zamboanga Peninsula is secure regardless of the old stigma attached to its name, Wanda stated, “I personally came here because I want people to know that because ‘the Secretary of Tourism was here’, the more they should come here.
+Locally, we're pretty sure you've already heard of the rose-tinted Santa Cruz Island in Zamboanga—which, by the way, has been declared completely safe by Department of Tourism Secretary Wanda Teo, who visited the island last 2017 to survey the area for herself.
+Assuring us that the Zamboanga Peninsula is secure regardless of the old stigma attached to its name, Wanda stated, “I personally came here because I want people to know that because ‘the Secretary of Tourism was here,’ the more they should come here.
 I would like to show the world that Zamboanga is safe."

 Easily one of the Philippines' prettiest, Sila Island is found along the coast of Northern Samar!
 Its powdery, sweet-hued shore is the result of pulverized red corals and shelled creatures, called foraminifera, blending with the white sand.
 These fragments are washed ashore during the southwest monsoon season.